letsEstel/rails/guides/source/asset_pipeline.md

 ### Setup

-Follow these steps for setup Propshaft in your Rails application:
+Follow these steps for setting up Propshaft in your Rails application:

 1. Create a new Rails application:

     ```bash
-    $ rails new app_name
+    rails new app_name
     ```

 2. Organize your assets: